 BX23/0834 (Bore ID DRBH3).
 Located at or about map reference: NZTM X and Y 1555397 – 5176416

-Based on this information and historical water level records of nearby Canterbury Regional Council’s groundwater monitoring wells the consent holder shall submit a report to the Canterbury Regional Council by 30 November of every 5th year after the commencement date of this consent an independently qualified person with expertise in groundwater monitoring that, having regard to the water level monitoring information, c3) to 5)recommends a revised maximum depth of quarrying.
+Based on this information and historical water level records of nearby Canterbury Regional Council’s groundwater monitoring wells the consent holder shall submit a report to the Canterbury Regional Council by 30 November of every 5th year after the commencement date of this consent.
+This report shall be prepared by an independently qualified person with expertise in groundwater monitoring.
+The report shall confirm, having regard to the water level monitoring information, whether the established seasonal high water table and associated maximum depth of quarrying set out in conditions 3) to 5) remains appropriate or requires revision due to the data collected during the prior 5 year period.
 Provided that the Canterbury Regional Council certifies in writing that the findings of the independent report are accepted, the depth of quarrying may be amended in accordance with the report recommendations.
 Notwithstanding the aforementioned certification process, at all times and in all circumstances the consent holder shall limit quarrying to 1 m above the seasonal high water table referenced to the datum point in condition 4).

 Should the groundwater water level increase (at times of high-water table) so that the separation is less than 1 m between the measured groundwater levels and the base of the quarry floor, the consent holder shall apply virgin materials in these areas, so as to re-establish a 1 m separation distance.
 This requirement shall not apply to any areas which have already been rehabilitated.

-Note: For the purpose of this consent, ‘virgin materials’ is aggregate sourced from the quarry pit that is of comparable quality and composition to aggregate which was excavated or replacement of the same material.
+Advice Note: For the purpose of this consent, ‘virgin materials’ is aggregate sourced from the quarry pit that is of comparable quality and composition to aggregate which was excavated or replacement of the same material.

 If groundwater levels rise within the 1 m separation depth, then any machinery (other than that used for backfilling of virgin materials) shall be moved away from these areas and contingency backfilling measures shall be undertaken in accordance with those set out in condition 7).